Do you want to make a real difference in the lives of people who are suffering from a rare neurological disorder?We NEED your help.

 Three years ago, eyeonvision.org, collaborated with two neurologists (Dr. Schankin and Dr. Goadsby) who became committed to finding a treatment to visual snow.
 They set up the first visual snow study ever.
 The results of the study were released in May 2014 and the doctors believe they have found the area of the brain where visual snow is coming from.
 Visual Snow Study

 Goadsby and Schankin have found a doctor to work FULL-TIME for Visual Snow research.
 This is HUGE!
 When we initially started raising the research money we were looking at having a doctor work on VS research maybe 1 out of every 5 business days.
 Now we will be able to have a research doctor work on this all the time beginning in June 2015.

 If you suffer from visual snow and want a chance to participate in the next phase of research (located in London, England and Munich, Germany), please go here for the application: Apply Today Our Goal

-Before February 2015, we are reaching out to supportive people like you to help us raise $75,000 through GoFundMe in time to support the next phase of research into visual snow.
+We are reaching out to supportive people like you to help us raise $75,000 through GoFundMe in time to support the next phase of research into visual snow.
 All funds donated will go towards the research efforts to find a treatment for the many who are suffering with this condition every moment of their lives.